gopala-kr/ldr/js.md

 ![Single Threaded event loop model](https://delftswa.gitbooks.io/desosa-2017/content/node/images-node/nodejs-event-loop.png)

 <p>In Node.js every object that can fire events is an instance of the <code>EventEmitter</code> class.
 Each of these objects has an <code>on()</code> method in which a type of event can be specified along with the appropriate callback such that each time the named event is fired, the corresponding callback is called.
 If multiple callbacks have been assigned to the same event, all of them will be executed in a synchronous manner (according to the first in, first out principle).
 If necessary developers can override this procedure by using the <code>setImmediate()</code> method for a callback to switch to an asynchronous model.</p>
                                                                                 <p>Some of the core modules of Node.js that extend the <code>EventEmitter</code> class are the <code>Server</code>, <code>Socket</code>, <code>http</code> and <code>fs</code> (short for File System) modules.
 For all of these it is easy to imagine how the event-based way of programming enables the system as a whole to function in a non-blocking way.
 Without events, the program would have to postpone executing any of its subsequent code until it has received a response from a remote server or until a file has been read completely.
-By specifying callbacks for such events, the main program can continue being executed, only returning to the callback when new data has become available.</p>
+By specifying callbacks for such events, the main program can continue being executed, only returning to the callback when new data has become available.</p> ***********************
                                                                                 <h2 id="package-management">Package Management</h2>
                                                                                 <p>Node.js uses a package manager in order for developers to add modules to their applications.
 These modules add new functionality to existing applications.
 This new functionality can help developers create their app or enhance their app for the users.
                                                                                     <br> Although most packages are modules, there are some packages that are not modules for they have no index.js or main field in the package.json file for use in Node.js programs[<a href="#npmweb">11</a>].
 This way the Node.js program cannot use the <code>require</code> function to load the package and is thus not a module.</p>
                                                                                 <h3 id="npm">npm</h3>
                                                                                 <p>When installing node, the package manager called <em>npm</em> is automatically installed as well. npm is written in JavaScript and was developed by Isaac Z. Schlueter.
 He saw that module packaging was not done well in node compared to other platforms.
-This was the reason for him to come up with npm[<a href="#npmwiki">12</a>]. npm makes it easy for developers to share, reuse and update shared JavaScript code and uses nested dependencies as shown in <a href="#nesteddependencies">Figure 7</a>
+This was the reason for him to come up with npm. npm makes it easy for developers to share, reuse and update shared JavaScript code and uses nested dependencies.
                                                                                     <br>
                                                                                 </p>